White paperThe Enterprise Framework for Compliant, Scalable AI

 • Transition to BAU: Formal handoff from OCM team to operational owners with updated roles, responsibilities, ongoing support model, and escalation paths clearly defined.

 • Continuous Improvement Forums: Monthly user feedback sessions, system optimization backlog management, and change request processes that maintain validated state while incorporating enhancements.
+Pairing these forums with disciplined validation lifecycle management keeps enhancements compliant as the system changes.

 • Change Capability Institutionalization: OCM best practices embedded into PMO standards, champion networks evolved into permanent roles, and playbooks documented for future AI implementations.